Going to a Backyard Garden Party? Here are Dallas-Sourced Staples to Sport | PaperCity Magazine

 Wondering what to wear to a backyard or garden party — potentially the first time you’ll be seen by friends in months.
 Let me offer some locally sourced ideas.

-For the Anistons out there, go with an effortless, short caftan from La Vie Style House, which now has an in-store pop-up at Market in Highland Park Village.
+For the Anistons (those who look resembles the pretty girl next door) out there, go with an effortless, short caftan from La Vie Style House, which now has an in-store pop-up at Market in Highland Park Village.
 I like this yellow one perhaps worn with a Jennifer Behr headband (particularly if you haven’t scored an appointment with your hairstylist, and your shaggy mane is in need of a blowout).

 Perfect the easy-breezy summertime look with some black Gucci Deva leather slide sandals with the iconic horse bit and a white lady Dior bag — the large one, please.
 Remember, you must keep all sorts of things with you these days beyond your keys, smartphone, and Tom Ford sunglasses — most notably, your bottle of Purell hand sanitizer.